radeshmm/ganesha/README.txt

+----- BENCHMARKS -----

+Ganesha has been used in production since August 2013 on a 5 server cluster by DrawCast, a social network for artists (for iOS and Android).
+That cluster currently processes an average of 3000 database API calls per second, or 8 billion calls per month with an average load of .25 for each server (standard deviation of .6).

+Here are some benchmarks running on Amazon EC2 using m3.xlarge nodes:

+    On a single node cluster:
+       1-way-replicated writes: ~7000 writes/s
+       1-way-replicated reads: ~31000 reads/s

+    On a three node cluster:
+       3-way-replicated writes: ~23000 writes/s
+       3-way-replicated reads: ~42000 reads/s

+    On a five node cluster:
+       3-way-replicated writes: ~27000 writes/s
+       3-way-replicated reads: ~44000 reads/s

+    On a five node cluster:
+       5-way-replicated writes: ~15000 writes/s
+       5-way-replicated reads: ~42000 reads/s

+Keep in mind that all reads/writes are checked with all relevant servers for consistency and correctness (using timestamps/checksums).

+You can repeat these tests by running:

+   java -cp ganesha_all.jar cota.ganeshatest.Test gen

+   java -cp ganesha_all.jar cota.ganeshatest.Test writing

+   java -cp ganesha_all.jar cota.ganeshatest.Test reading

 ----- BASIC API USAGE -----

 Ganesha provides a direct API for bytes and list manipulation.
 Objects will be discussed below.